RaphHaddad/blog/content/post/migrations-dacpacs.md

 __Migrations__ have the edge here, simply include DbUp or Entity Framework in your solution, modify your entry point to execute migrations and that's it!

 ## Criteria 2: Code Maintainability
-Migrations work by having a set of scripts in a folder that may grow over time.
+Migrations work by having a set of scripts in a folder that will grow over time.
 When modifying an existing SQL Database object, you'll need to create a new file for each set of changes that get deployed.

-In DbUp, you can choose to set scripts to `Always` run which means they will run against the target database every single deployment, however, these scripts will need to drop objects and re-create them.
-This is fine when dealing with programmability objects, but if you're doing this with tables there will be data loss.
+When dealing with programmability objects in DbUp, you can choose to set scripts to `Always` run, this means they will run against the target database on every deployment, these scripts will need to drop objects and re-create them.
+If you're doing this with tables there will be data loss so I recommend against it.

 If you're frequently modifying fields on SQL Tables, you will need to commit multiple `SQL` files with `ALTER` statements for each set of changes.
 On the other hand, SQL Projects that generate DACPACs will have all stored procedures, functions, or tables as `CREATE` statements, so if you need to modify them, you'll modify the `CREATE` statement on the original file.
 This gives you a git history of the stored procedure or table just like any code file.